LyubomirT/intense-rp-next/docs/features/deepseek-settings/main-settings.md

 - :fontawesome-solid-key: **Enter your email and password** and enable :material-auto-fix: **Auto Login** for convenience
 - Leave :material-file: **Text File** disabled unless you have specific formatting issues
-- Enable :material-thought-bubble: **Deepthink** if you prefer the writing style of the R1 model
+- Enable :material-thought-bubble: **Deepthink** if you prefer the writing style of the V3.1 Think model
 - Enable :material-send: **Send Thoughts** so that you can stop the model if it goes astray
 - Enable :fontawesome-solid-magnifying-glass: **Search** selectively if you frequently ask about current events or factual information
 - Enable :material-network: **Network Interception** if you're using Chrome/Edge (highly recommended)